 The 2020 focus on nursing and midwifery in the digital age coincides with the World Health Organization’s International Year of the Nurse and Midwife.
 2020 is also 200 years since Florence Nightingale was born.
 Nightingale is widely regarded as the founder of modern nursing and the first nurse to document and analyse patient data, building the foundation for nursing informatics.

 One of the goals of the program is to raise awareness among nurses and midwives of the value of digital health skills, of the opportunities in the area, and knowledge to improve quality of patient care.
-The final capability framework and resources will be launched at the International Nursing Informatics Congress NI 2020 in Brisbane on 27 July.
+The final capability framework and resources will be launched at the International Nursing Informatics Congress NI 2021 in Brisbane and Online.